jankronquist/throttling-lab/README.md

 5. No "Storage Device Configuration"
 6. Specify instance name
 7. Create a new keypair (or use an existing if you have one!)
-8. Use an existing security group with SSH access
+8. Use an existing security group with SSH access ("Lab")
 9. Launch!

 If you created a new keypair: